alvarols27/Sona/README.md

 # Sona
 A SwiftUI-based iOS music streaming application that organizes your music library by moods, built with Firebase backend integration.
-SwiftUI-based iOS music streaming application that organizes your music library by moods, built with Firebase backend integration.

 Sona is a personalized music player that lets users create custom mood-based playlists with their own music.
-Upload songs, categorize them by mood, and enjoy a tailored listening experience with features like favorites, shuffle, and song previews.
+Upload songs, categorize them by mood, and enjoy a listening experience with features like favourites, shuffle, and song previews.

 This is a student project.
 Contributions, issues, and feature requests are welcome!